 Truly sterile water, which the above process should have produced, will be good for years and will not “go off”.
 Wrap the bottles inside your blanket to keep them out of the light, just to be extra sure.

 FEMA estimate a person needs a (US) gallon of water per day, but half of this is intended for hygiene.
 If it really is an emergency you may have to forgo your daily shampoo and shave and let the pits smell a little.
 Priority should be given to washing wounds and cleaning the hands before eating or medical procedures.

 You can buy water bottles of about a gallon capacity for a kit if you want, but I think a pair of 2 litre soda bottles are easier to carry, as well as being cheaper.

 In one of my favourite movies a character stops a truck by running streamers of toilet paper across the road.
 The trucker is so surprised he hits the brakes.
 Appropriately coloured toilet paper can be used for signalling!

-Relatively compact, a kit can be stored in the bottom of a wardrobe, form the foundation of a bug-out bag or tucked away in the trunk of a car.
+Relatively compact, a kit can be stored in the bottom of a wardrobe, form the foundation of a bug-out bag or be tucked away in the trunk of a car.
 A warm hat/headover, bandana and gloves are useful further additions.
 If we want to make the list a round seven, then a metal canteen cup or equivalent can be added.

-Certain factions will doubtless squwit their britches at the idea of handing out knives, so I suggest these “agency kits” have a flint and steel of a design which still gives the survivor a useful cutting edge.
+Certain factions will doubtless squwit their britches at the idea of handing out knives, so I suggest these “agency kits” have a ferro-rod and striker of a design which still gives the survivor a useful cutting edge.
 Perhaps the striker could be the sort of credit card-sized tool that includes a can-opener and other tools.